 Warren built her career in the Senate railing against Wall Street and championing consumer protection and economic equality.
 But her priorities are evolving as environmental and economic impacts of climate change increasingly merge.

 On the campaign trail, Warren is increasingly taking a leadership role on climate issues, as when she became one of the first presidential candidates to sign the No Fossil Fuel pledge.
-When she released a detailed policy proposal in April to ban new oil and gas leases on federal lands, other candidates quickly followed suit.
+When she released a detailed policy proposal in April to ban new oil and gas leases on federal lands and waters, other candidates quickly followed suit.
 And when Joe Biden put out a big climate pledge, Warren was able to quickly trump him with an even bigger commitment of her own.
 By aligning herself with Inslee's climate ideas, Warren clearly is making a bid for climate voters.